systemctl(1) - phpMan

 same time, which is preferable over setting them individually.
 Like

-parameters will reset the list.
+reset the property.

 help PATTERN...|PID...